denise-df/The-Librarian-from-Alexandria---804611/README.md

 2. **Experiment 2 – ResNet18 Transfer Learning**
-This experiment aimed to assess the impact of transfer learning on classification performance, especially on a relatively small and visually complex dataset like ours.
-The hypothesis was that pretrained features would improve generalization and accelerate training.

-*Architecture*: A ResNet18 model pretrained on ImageNet.
-We froze all layers except the final fully connected layer, which was replaced and retrained for 11 output classes.
-This allowed us to retain the rich hierarchical features learned from large-scale visual data while adapting the model to our specific font classification task.
+Purpose: Evaluate the benefit of using a pretrained deep convolutional network on a small dataset.

+- ResNet18 from `torchvision.models`, pretrained on ImageNet
+- All layers frozen except the final classifier head adapted to 11 font classes

+This setup allowed the model to use high-quality pretrained features.
+While it generalized better than CNNs, accuracy was still modest, suggesting that frozen weights may limit adaptation to domain-specific features like font textures.

 &nbsp;

 *Evaluation Metrics*: